The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 #3.
 Asking the right questions, giving the right answers:

 As stated above, a typical eCommerce Replatform project will stimulate literally hundreds of questions throughout the process.
-To maintain momentum of a project, the eCommerce Project Manager must be prepared to answer many of these questions.
+To maintain the momentum of a project, the eCommerce Project Manager must be prepared to answer many of these questions.

 #4.
 Understanding the Cogs in the Machine: